zhy0216/dip39/README.md

 A simple, secure command-line tool for encrypting and decrypting BIP39 mnemonic phrases using a PIN.

-This tool uses AES-256-CTR for encryption, deriving a deterministic key and IV from your PIN to ensure that your mnemonic is securely encrypted and can be reliably decrypted.
+This tool uses AES-256-CTR for encryption, deriving a deterministic key and IV from your PIN to ensure that your mnemonic is securely encrypted and can be reliably decrypted. **The encrypted output is also a valid BIP39 mnemonic.**

 ## Why Use This Tool?